luukfroling/Broekzakdemos-repobased/content/Light.md

 If there is an OHP in the room, then 10 or 20 short demos could easily be added to this list.
 Think of the typical blue-purple or red-orange fringes around shadows of objects between lens and screen.
 One can create similar fringes by looking at windows or door openings through a big prism containing water.
 When the prism's triangle is pointing up, the red-yellow occurs above shades and the bluish-purple below shades.
 Turning the prism upside down gives the opposite effect.
 This is the key to explanation.

 ## Minnaert
 Marcel Minnaert was a well-known Flemish - Dutch astronomer who wrote a famous series of three books on physics in the environment.
-His book on light and color in the landscape was translated in English and appeared in 1954 (Minnaert, 1954).
+His book on light and color in the landscape was translated in English and appeared in 1954 {cite:p}`Minnaert1954`.
 He describes many simple experiments that he conducted with almost no tools and often surprising results.
 Check your knowledge of Physics in the environment against Minnaert's observations!

 ## Other
-See Wojewoda (2017) for simple optics experiments with a laser or laser pointer.
+See {cite:p}`Wojewoda2017`  for simple optics experiments with a laser or laser pointer.